Arina-W/Finding-Lane-Lines/README.md

 ![alt text][whiteCarLaneSwitch.jpg]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings with the current pipeline

-One potential shortcoming would be what would happen when ...
+ Current pipeline might have trouble to perceive the lane lines if the car needs to take a sharp turn or even a simple curve maneuver.

-Another shortcoming could be ...
+ Another concern would be the effect of nightlight from night lamps and reflections of headlamps etc during nighttime.

-### 3. Suggest possible improvements to your pipeline
+### 3. Possible suggestions for improvements to the pipeline

-A possible improvement would be to ...
+ A possible improvement would be to also apply small segmentations of the image to acknowledge even the sharpest turn or maneuver for the car.

-Another potential improvement could be to ...
+ To cater problems that might occur at dark, I suggest that we use value scale in the HSV coordination and apply a mask of it in the pipeline.